 - Increased heart rate

 - Shortness of breath

-Some batches of synthetic marijuana contain toxic chemicals which may cause organ damage.
-For example, one batch of K2 adulterated with rate poison caused several people in Illinois to suffer internal bleeding several years ago.
-From 2011 to 2017, poison control centers in America handled over 30,000 cases involving synthetic marijuana, which can also poses risks for seizures, heart attacks, and kidney failure.
-From 2011 to 2014, at least twenty people died in the United States from a synthetic marijuana reaction.
+Some batches of Synthetic Marijuana contain toxic chemicals which may cause organ damage.
+For example, one batch of K2 adulterated with rat poison caused several people in Illinois to suffer internal bleeding several years ago.
+From 2011 to 2017, poison control centers in America handled over 30,000 cases involving Synthetic Marijuana, which can also poses risks for seizures, heart attacks, and kidney failure.
+From 2011 to 2014, at least twenty people died in the United States from a Synthetic Marijuana reaction.

-As with real marijuana, long-term synthetic marijuana use can result in a substance use disorder, especially for people who already struggle with addiction to alcohol or other drugs.
-A person who repeatedly uses synthetic marijuana will eventually develop tolerance to the effects of the drug and use it more often and in greater quantities to continue to feel “high.”
+As with real Marijuana, long-term Synthetic Marijuana use can result in a Substance Use Disorder (SUD), especially for people who already struggle with addiction to alcohol or other drugs.
+A person who repeatedly uses Synthetic Marijuana will eventually develop tolerance to the effects of the drug and use it more often and in greater quantities to continue to feel “high.”

 - Agitation and irritability

 According to a 2016 study, Synthetic Marijuana withdrawal can even cause seizures.
 While withdrawal is painful and potentially dangerous, it is necessary to undergo withdrawal to overcome dependence and begin to live drug-free.
 For this reason, many rehab centers offer supervised detox programs.
 If a person who struggles with Synthetic Marijuana dependence does not start treatment, they may develop an addiction disorder characterized by cravings and compulsive use, despite negative consequences.